 Faculty: 10%.
 Research shows that students who get more individual attention from faculty tend to achieve more, both in college and after graduation.
-(See, for example, the recent Gallup-Purdue study.)
-So we include each school’s student-to-faculty ratio.
+(See, for example, the recent Gallup-Strada study.)
+We include each school’s student-to-faculty ratio.

 Financial troubles: 15%.
-We added this factor in 2017 because financial difficulties affect the quality of education through layoffs of staff, closure of programs, and reductions of services.
-And a growing number of schools are facing significant funding problems.
+We added this factor in 2017 because a growing number of schools are facing significant funding problems.
+Financial difficulties affect the quality of education through layoffs of staff, closure of programs, and reduction of services.
 A school was deemed to be facing financial trouble if it:

 - Is on the “Heightened Cash Monitoring 2” list published by the U.S. Department of Education, reflecting concerns about the school’s financial stability.

-- Has bonds that are rated below-investment grade by Moody’s or Standard & Poor’s.
+- Has bonds that are rated below-investment grade by Standard & Poor’s.

 - Has received warnings from its accreditor.

 - Has had staff layoffs in the most recent academic year that were covered in a media outlet.

 Pell Grant recipient outcomes: 5% We added this factor in 2018 as a way to analyze how well schools help low-income students succeed.
 We used the number of Pell recipients in the bachelor’s degree seeking cohort who actually earned a degree six years after enrolling.
 With this new measure, schools get credit for each additional Pell Grant recipient they graduate — so schools that serve a large number of low-income students and serve them well rise to the top.